Federal Grand Juries

-Though most people are familiar with trial juries (also known as petit juries) and how they function from watching TV crime shows, the structure and purpose of Federal Grand Juries is less well known.
+Though most people are familiar with trial juries (also known as petit juries) and how they function from watching TV crime shows, many people still ask “What is a Federal Grand Jury?”.

 The purpose of a Federal Grand Jury is to investigate an issue, and then decide whether or not to accuse a person of a crime.
-Grand Juries have been referred to as “the shield and the sword of the people.”
-Grand Juries act as a shield when, despite the prosecutor’s urging, they refuse to charge a person with a crime.
-Grand Juries act as a sword when they charge a person with a crime through a document called an indictment.
-An indictment is simply an accusation that a person has committed a crime.
+Federal Grand Juries have been referred to as “the shield and the sword of the people.”
+Federal Grand Juries act as a shield when, despite the prosecutor's urging, they refuse to charge a person with a federal crime.
+Federal Grand Juries act as a sword when they charge a person with a federal crime through a document called a Federal Grand Jury indictment.
+A Federal Grand Jury indictment is simply an accusation that a person has committed a crime.

 Are Grand Juries in Federal Court the Same as Grand Juries in Florida Courts?

-In Federal Court, Grand Juries must have between 16 and 23 members, and for an indictment to be returned (approved) at least 12 members must agree.
+In Federal Court, Federal Grand Juries must have between 16 and 23 members, and for a federal grand jury indictment to be returned (approved) at least 12 members must agree.
 In Florida Courts, Grand Juries must have no fewer than 15, but no more than 21 persons, and for an indictment to be returned at least 12 members must agree.